A battle of designs: triangular vs. L-shaped detectors and parity violation in the gravitational-wave background: Formalism

 The right- and left-handed modes, defined through the circularly polarized bases $e^{\rm{R}} = (e^{+} + ie^{\times})/\sqrt{2}$ and $e^{\rm {L}} = (e^{+} - ie^{\times})/\sqrt{2}$ (with + and $\times$ the plus and cross polarizations, respectively) read $h_{\rm R} = (h_{+} - ih_{\times})/\sqrt{2}$ and $h_{\rm L} = (h_{+} + ih_{\times})/\sqrt{2}$.

 Right- and left-handed correlators are

 where $\langle\cdot\rangle$ is the ensemble average and $I, V$ are the Stokes parameters; $V$ characterizes the asymmetry between right- and left-handed polarized waves, and $I (\geq |V|)$ is the gravitational wave's total amplitude.
 The polarization degree $\Pi(f) = V(f)/I(f)\in [-1,1]$, with $\Pi=-1$ and $\Pi=+1$ defining fully left- and right-handed polarization, respectively, while $\Pi = 0$ stands for an unpolarized isotropic GWB.
 For the latter ($V = 0$), Eq.~(\ref{eq:RL_correlators}) reduces to the standard correlator for an unpolarized isotropic background.
 The signal-to-noise ratios (SNRs) $\rho_{I}$ and $\rho_{V}$ for the $I$- and $V$-modes, respectively, of a circularly polarized GWB, are calculated for a detector network over an observing time $T$~\cite{Seto:2008sr}.
 The power-law integrated (PI) curve, $\Omega_{{\rm{PI}},I}$, characterizes a detector network’s $I$-mode sensitivity~\cite{Thrane:2013oya}.
 We extend the procedure to the $V$-mode to obtain the PI sensitivity curve, $\Omega_{{\rm{PI}},V}$, for the $V$-mode.

-To search for parity-violating GWBs, we adapt the formalism described in ~\cite{Seto:2008sr, PhysRevLett.99.121101} to third-generation ground-based detector networks.
+Details of the underlying formalism are provided in Appendix \ref{app: I_V_det_sens}.
+To search for parity-violating GWBs, we adapt the formalism described in~\cite{Seto:2008sr, PhysRevLett.99.121101} to third-generation ground-based detector networks.